- Not available for booking

 St John WA follows ARC Guideline 10.1 Basic Life Support Training which recommends all those trained in CPR should refresh their CPR skills at least annually.

 Please CLICK HERE to read our Terms and Conditions, Student Support Services and General Information.

-The practical session includes 1.5 days of demonstration, practise and assessment of skills including the confirmation of knowledge gained in the online learning.
-Participants must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor, use of an AED and respond to simulated remote or isolated emergency scenarios applying first aid skills which include:
+The practical session includes 1.5 days of training, including demonstration, practice and assessment of skills including the confirmation of knowledge gained in the online learning.
+Participants must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor, use of an AED, and responding to simulated remote or isolated emergency scenarios applying first aid skills which include:

 As St John WA RTO is not CRICOS registered, this course is not available to international students (or dependants) in Australia on an International Student Visa.
 If this applies to you, please call the St John WA Contact Centre 08 9334 1233 to discuss available options.